 In a Grief Tending ritual we will give loving attention to what arises in order to allow but not ‘fix’.
 Because expressing emotions can be taboo, we offer a place to explore the uncomfortable in ways that may be unfamiliar.
-Furthermore we do this with the support of a temporary community.
+Furthermore we do this with the support of a temporary community of strangers.
 Our workshops involve practices to open our hearts.
-We offer shared grief rituals drawn from the wisdom of many teachers including the work of Maeve Gavin, and the writing of Joanna Macy,Francis Weller and Sobonfu Somé.
+We offer shared grief rituals which can be of our own design or drawn from the wisdom of many teachers including the work of Sophy Banks and Jeremy Thres, Maeve Gavin, and the writing of Joanna Macy,Francis Weller and Sobonfu Somé.

 Different Grief Tending Events

 A four hour workshop offers an introduction to the practice of grief tending.

 One day events give more time and space to the process.
 For some, grief may be difficult to access, and a longer event can be helpful.
 Grief Tending is also something that can be returned to, as a forum to process feelings regularly.
 Sometimes we offer grief rituals and events with specific themes.
 We can also offer bespoke grief rituals and workshops, contact us here.

 Embracing Grief – our next monthly 4 hour online workshops are on Sunday 6th February 1-5pm (UTC), Friday 18th March 4-8pm (UTC), and Friday 8th April 4-8pm (UTC).
 Bookings through Dandelion Earth can be found here.
 Further information about the workshop can be found here.

 Embracing Grief – our all day in person workshop in London on Saturday 12th March 2022 10am-6pm.
 Bookings through Dandelion Earth can be found here.
 Further information about the workshop can be found here.